heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 ### Running with Docker

-For container deployments, the server runs inside Docker while you use the local `sapl-node` binary for CLI operations like bundle creation and credential generation.
+For container deployments, the server runs inside Docker while you use the local `sapl` binary for CLI operations like bundle creation and credential generation.

 The container image is `ghcr.io/heutelbeck/sapl-node`.
 The Docker image defaults to `BUNDLES` mode with signature verification enabled.
 The node will not start until bundle security is configured.